SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralGeneticModulationMutation.md

 # Viral Genetic Mutations

 ## Genetic Shift
 Whole segments of genome exchange abruptly as two flu viruses infect the same cell to create a new strand.
-There are two mechnisms by which happens — ( #ASK ) the **crossing-over mechnism** (I think that's where two viruses coinfect the same cell, causing cross-talk) and **genome segment reassortment** (I think that's where the same virus with many sections (HIV polyprotein sections or ozaki fragments?
-I think the latter)
+There are two mechnisms by which happens — ( #ASK ) the **crossing-over mechnism**  (self-mixing of polyprotein sections or ozaki fragments?
+I think the latter) and **genome segment reassortment** (I think that's where two viruses coinfect the same cell, causing cross-talk in swapping segments)

 <!--In this case, Viruses recombinate by crossing-over mechanism (remember how [[KBhBIO101Retroviruses]] HIV need protease to cut parts? when that shuffles) or genome segment reassortment (two viruses cross-talk by infecting the same host cell).
 Think! the flu-->

 ## Genetic Drift
-This usually occurs due an error in a polymerase-driven process.

-Single/groups of nucleotides flip slowly over time due to mistakes in [[KBhBIO101RNAReplication]].
+This usually occurs due an error in a polymerase-driven process, where Single/groups of nucleotides flip slowly over time due to mistakes in [[KBhBIO101RNAReplication]].

 The former is an environment-dependent process, where the latter is able to be modeled as it is due to transcription mistake.